nai888/Medieval-Name-Generator/README.md

-# Medieval-Name-Generator
+# Medieval Name Generator
-A python CLI that generates randomized medieval English names
+A python CLI that generates randomized medieval English names.

 To run the generator: